InemesitMatthew/minimal-notes-app/README.md

   You can add, view, edit, and delete notes.
 The app saves your notes using the Isar database, providing fast and efficient storage.

 - **Dark/Light Mode Toggle**:
   The app supports both light and dark themes, which are managed by the `ThemeProvider`.
 Users can toggle between modes in the settings page.
+The theme choice is persisted using `SharedPreferences`, ensuring the user's preference remains after the app is closed and reopened.

 - **Simple and Clean UI**:
   The UI is clean, using `Material` widgets, custom fonts (via Google Fonts), and a well-organized drawer for navigation.

+- **Confirmation for Deleting Notes**:
+  A confirmation dialog is shown when attempting to delete a note, ensuring no accidental deletions.

+- **Theme-Consistent Buttons**:
+  Buttons like "Cancel" and "Delete" in dialogs are styled to follow the app’s current theme (light or dark), ensuring proper contrast and a unified look.

 ## Project Structure